 Locals around the region have spent their time and money preserving classic opera houses and theaters where performances of all types can be seen, classes are held, and community members meet.
 Historic buildings around the region are being preserved and reused for artistic purposes.
 Statuary work, painting, cloth work, and other more quirky means of creation, many of which make sustainable use of re-purposed materials, are among the artistic products the Winding Road encourages which are already being created in this region.

-Stewart’s Opera House – Nelsonville Public Square, Hocking County
+Stuart’s Opera House – Nelsonville Public Square, Hocking County

 Wonderfully restored and expanded after several fires in recent year, Stewart’s Opera House hosts numerous events and performances year-round!